- Contact Center Administrator Guide Introduction

 Date/Time - schedule call at

-Note that the call must happen as close to the specified date and time as possible.
+Note that the call will happen as close to the specified date and time as possible; the system will make the best attempt.
 Safe calling hours are not ignored.
 If the date and time are in the past at the time of list load, the field contents are ignored.

 Encrypted data can be used to store sensitive information that must be stored encrypted and only be presented in clear text to the agent who will be processing the record in case of a successful call attempt.
 Note that the encrypted data cannot be not automatically processed by the system, and thus, may not include any information used for campaign automation, such as phone numbers, zip codes, states, or any information that is used to set campaign quotas.
 If you do not see the Encrypted data field type, the data encryption function is not enabled for your contact center by the service provider.